powershellsupport/powershellsupport.github.io/README.md

 ### PowerShell Support Lifecycle

-> TL, DR: _The support of PowerShell (Core) is tied to .NET (Core), and there are two type of releases Long Term Support (LTS) releases and Current releases._
+> TL, DR: _The support of PowerShell (Core) is tied to .NET (Core) and there are two types of releases: Long Term Support (LTS) releases, and Current releases._

 The official docs are located [here](https://docs.microsoft.com/en-us/powershell/scripting/powershell-support-lifecycle)